 Dr Joanne Paul, University of Sussex

-Speakers across the two-day conference include:
+Speakers and chairs across the two-day conference include:

 Dr Carol Atack, University of Cambridge

 Dr Jacqueline Basu, Stanford University, USA

 Dr Teresa Bejan, University of Oxford

 Dr Erica Benner, Political philosopher and writer

 Professor Alan Finlayson, University of East Anglia

 Professor Gordon Finlayson, University of Sussex